1. Using software to file taxes yourself can be complicated and it is possible to run into technical or other difficulties.

 3. A death in the family could cause tax implications if there is an estate of which to be dealt.

 When there is a death in the family, many questions arise such as whether or not a tax form should even be filed.
 If so, who should file it?
 How do you answer questions that you may not have answers to?
 These questions can be answered by a professional in tax and bookkeeping services, they will make this process simpler.

 Small business owners, especially those who have had major changes in revenue and/or expenses.

 4. Taxes can be complicated for a small business owner.
 Understanding what consists of a business expense is often a popular question.
 Businesses that have experienced a major flow of income or losses may be in a different position than before and need assistance with how to file in order to best protect the interest of the business.
 Whether a sole proprietor or owner of a multi-staffed company, business taxes can be confusing and have serious implications if done incorrectly.
 A CPA can assist you with your business taxes.

 5. Major changes in your stock portfolio: Perhaps experiencing major gains or losses.

 Having a stock portfolio can make taxes confusing, as each stock account has its own form to use when filing taxes.
 Calculating your overall gains and losses, especially if an unusual event occurred, can be perplexing.
 Understanding how to take advantage of excessive losses that you may have experienced is also important.

 Get in touch with a CPA to help with the filing of your taxes, especially should you find yourself in any of the above-mentioned situations.
 Ed Caine and Associates of Caine CPA specializes in tax and bookkeeping services in the Wayne area.
-Contact them today at (610)-525-2933 or fill out our contact form here.
+Contact us today at (610)-525-2933 or fill out our contact form here.